tommasorescio/website/tommasorescio/content/about.md

 ---
 I am a proactive and enthusiastic Computer Scientist with a Master's degree focused in **Network Engineering** from **Politecnico di Torino**.

-I'm passionate about Cloud Computing and DevOps technologies.
+I am passionate about Cloud Computing and DevOps technologies.